 Talent pouring 5 mL Histopaque 1.077 into a 15-milliliter centrifuge tube.

-Talent adding PBS to the cell pellet and mixes it.
+Talent adding PBS to the cell pellet and mixes it. +2.19.3 (wide)

+Close up shot of layers.
 Talent slowly layering the cell suspension over the Histopaque in the centrifuge tube.

 Centrifuge the sample at 400 to 500 g for 20 minutes at room temperature, ensuring that the centrifuge brake or acceleration is set to zero [1].
 After centrifugation, observe the formation of distinct cell layers [2].
 Carefully collect the interface layer containing the desired cells using a pipette, avoiding contamination with other layers [3].
+Proceed with short or long term in vivo localization assays by staining the cells and injecting in mice.

 Talent placing the centrifuge tube in the centrifuge.